bgamari/ghc-wiki-import/pattern-synonyms/associating-synonyms.md

-If we associate a pattern synonym `P` with a type `T` then we consider two separate cases depending on the type of `P`.
+If we associate a pattern synonym `P` with a type `T` then we consider three separate cases depending on the type of `P`.

 - If `P :: T t1 t2 .. tn` then `P` is an instance of \`T. We completely ignore constraints in this case.